Mathics3/pymathics-natlang/README.rst

 Adding more languages to Open Multilingual Wordnet:

-In order to use the Extended Open Multilingual Wordnet with NLTK and use even more languages, you need to install them manually.
+To use the Extended Open Multilingual Wordnet with NLTK and use even more languages, you need to install them manually.
 Go to http://compling.hss.ntu.edu.sg/omw/summx.html, download the data, and then create a new folder under
 $HOME/nltk_data/corpora/omw/your_language where you put the file from wiki/wn-wikt-your_language.tab, and rename it to wn-data-your_language.tab.